dnsimple/dnsimple-support/content/articles/secondary-dns-support.markdown

 # Secondary DNS Support

-DNSimple does not currently provide secondary DNS.

-If you are interested in having this functionality in a future version of DNSimple, please let us know by sending an email to [support@dnsimple.com](mailto:support@dnsimple.com).
+DNSimple does not currently provide secondary DNS, but it is among our top priorities.
+We do not presently have a timeline on when the feature will be available but are directing our focus on making this happen as soon as possible.